aidanlenahan/codes/README.md

 ---

-## 🙌 Credits
+## Credits

-Built with Python, SMTP, GitHub Actions, and caffeine ☕
+Built with Python, SMTP, GitHub Actions and ChatGPT
-Inspired by families who like secret codes and staying connected 💌

----

-## 📬 License

-MIT — Use it, fork it, improve it, share it.

 ---